How to Grow Basil Microgreens a Beginnners Guide

 When your microgreens are about two inches tall, harvest them.
 They will be at their most tasty as a result.

-Your microgreens can be getting too much water if they start to look yellow or limp.
+Your microgreens can get too much water if they look yellow or limp.
 Consider reducing how often you water your plants.

-In the absence of a growth tray, a shallow dish as a growth medium, paper towels.
+Without a growth tray, a shallow dish as a growth medium, and paper towels.
 Just watch out that the paper towel doesn't dry out and stays wet.

 Basil microgreens can be grown vertically in a hydroponic system if you lack space.
-This could be an interesting and entertaining way to raise your own fresh food.
+This could be an exciting and entertaining way to raise fresh food.

 Try experimenting with different basil seed varieties without hesitation.
-All three types of basil; sweet, Thai, and lemon grow well as microgreens and each has a distinct flavor character.
+All three types of basil, sweet, Thai, and lemon, grow well as microgreens, each with a distinct flavor.

 Finally, producing basil microgreens is an easy and pleasant activity that can give your food a vibrant and fresh flavor.
-You can grow a continuous supply of tasty and healthy microgreens in your own home by following these simple instructions and taking careful care of your plants.
-So why not give it a shot and see what sort of delectable concoctions you can make?
+You can grow a continuous supply of tasty and healthy microgreens in your home by following these simple instructions and carefully caring for your plants.
+So why not try to see what delectable concoctions you can make?